oracle/python-oracledb/doc/src/api_manual/async_connection.rst

 .. attribute:: AsyncConnection.econtext_id

     This write-only attribute specifies the execution context id.
-This value can be found as ecid in the v$session table and econtext_id in the auditing tables.
+This value can be found as the ECID column in the V$SESSION view and ECONTEXT_ID in the auditing tables.
 The maximum length is 64 bytes.

 .. attribute:: AsyncConnection.edition